SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 Notes on the example:

-- You can copy the example into a demo class (e.g., `zcl_demo_abap`) and run it using F9 in ADT.
+- To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
+After activation, run it using F9 in ADT.
 This example illustrates the methods of the two classes mentioned above.
 - It provides a basic exploration of class methods and is not meant to serve as a best practice implementation.
 For detailed information, check the [SAP Help Portal](https://help.sap.com/docs/btp/sap-business-technology-platform/development-output-management).
 - The example uses demo XDP and XML files from another SAP samples GitHub repository focused on ADS: [https://github.com/SAP-samples/forms-service-by-adobe-samples](https://github.com/SAP-samples/forms-service-by-adobe-samples).
 You can find more information there.
 The code retrieves the code of these files using the `cl_web_http_client_manager` class.
 - As a result of the demo, PDF files are sent via email.
 To enable email sending, refer to the *Sending Emails* section.
 Additionally, make sure to insert valid email addresses in the code before running the example.
 Note that the resulting PDF files do not show any detailed content apart from the template skeleton.
 The focus is on the functionality of the covered classes.